 The surrounding area is well connected with public right of way routes providing traffic free footpaths to explore the surrounding landscape.
-In addition, the Bishop Bennet Way and Eddisbury Way long distance footpaths runs through the parish.
+In addition, the Bishop Bennet Way and Eddisbury Way long distance footpaths runs through the Neighbourhood Plan Area.
+The Millenium Mile is aslo a recreational route forming a loop within Tattenhall's main settlment area.

-The existing historic railway and canal features should be preserved and their setting enhanced wherever possible.
+The existing historic railway and canal features should be preserved and their setting enhanced.